 The full equilibrium state is calculated for the given set of conditions.
-The Global Minimization Technique is by default enforced in this command (C_E), while it can be disabled temporarily (for the current single-point equilibrium calculation) if using C_E - or C_E command-combination, or permanently (for all the sub sequential single-point calculations or stepping/mapping calculations within the current TCC run) if having decisively switched it off by a user (or possibly in some special modules) through changing the minimization option using the "ADVANCED_OPTIONS" on page 169 \rightarrow MINIMIZATION_OPTION command-sequence.
+The Global Minimization Technique is by default enforced in this command (C\E), while it can be disabled temporarily (for the current single-point equilibrium calculation) if using C\E - or C\E \ command-combination, or permanently (for all the sub sequential single-point calculations or stepping/mapping calculations within the current TCC run) if having decisively switched it off by a user (or possibly in some special modules) through changing the minimization option using the "ADVANCED\OPTIONS" on page 165 $\rightarrow$ MINIMIZATION\OPTION command-sequence.

-Syntax COMPUTE_EQUILIBRIUM Prompt The C_E command can be used, in order to enforce the ordinary POLY minimization routines in an equilibrium calculation; this is because of that the ordinary C_E command is now associated with the Global Minimization Technique, and only after the Global Minimization If technique is permanently switched off the C_E command makes no difference from the C_E - command-combination.
-Only certain types of equilibrium conditions [e.g. T, P, N, N(<component>), X (<component>), B, B(<component>), and W(<component>)] are fully supported in the Global Minimization mode (called Direct Global Minimization); and when other types of equilibrium conditions are used, after the initial POLY, a Global Minimization test and corrections are performed until the lowest minimum is found (called Indirect Global Minimization).</component></component></component></component> If there is any problem with convergence, you may try the C_E command- combination.
+Syntax COMPUTE_EQUILIBRIUM The C_E command can be used, in order to enforce the ordinary POLY minimization routines in an equilibrium calculation; this is because of that the ordinary C_E command is now associated with the Global Minimization Technique, and only after the Global Minimization If technique is permanently switched off the C_E command makes no difference from the C_E - command-combination.
+Only certain types of equilibrium conditions [e.g. T, P, N, N( <component>), X (<component>), B, B(<component>), and W(<component>)] are fully supported in the Global Minimization mode (called Direct Global Minimization); and when other types of equilibrium conditions are used, after the initial POLY, a Global Minimization test and corrections are performed until the lowest minimum is found (called Indirect Global Minimization).</component></component></component></component> Prompt If there is any problem with convergence, you may try the C_E command- combination.
 The character enforces the command to use an advanced technique to obtain a complex equilibrium.
-However, after a successful C_E calculation, you may repeat the C_E command and can check the status of phases, species or components (with "LIST_STATUS" on page 204 \rightarrow CPS command-sequence) and equilibrium conditions (with "LIST_CONDITIONS" on page 203) and list out the calculation results (with "LIST_EQUILIBRIUM" on page 203), because such actions may tell you how to further modify various settings for your current calculation.
+However, after a successful C_E calculation, you may repeat the C_E command and can check the status of phases, species or components (with "LIST_STATUS" on page 198 $\rightarrow$ CPS command-sequence) and equilibrium conditions (with "LIST_CONDITIONS" on page 197) and list out the calculation results (with "LIST_EQUILIBRIUM" on page 197), because such actions may tell you how to further modify various settings for your current calculation.
 This command-combination is not that useful anymore, because the Global Minimization Technique that is always associated with the C_E command is even more powerful and more precise in finding the most-stable equilibrium state in a complex heterogeneous interaction system; therefore, the C_E command-combination is functional and can be used only after the Global Minimization mode has already been disabled temporarily or permanently.
 Some phases that are not stable in the current equilibrium state may not have their most favorable composition after this command, and thus their driving forces may not be correct.
 You can force the program to correctly calculate the driving forces of metastable phases, by giving repeated C_E commands until the number of iterations (that is shown on screen after this command) is reduced to 2.
+Also see the POLY command "SET_NUMERICAL_LIMITS" on page 291 which can set the approximate driving force for metastable phases option on or off in all the subsequent POLY calculations within the current TCC run.